eth-ecuador/code-of-conduct/README.md

 - This document is reviewed and updated **annually**, or when required by the community.
 - All updates are proposed through Pull Requests and discussed publicly.

 ---

-## 🧾 License

-This Code of Conduct is released under the [Creative Commons CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/), unless otherwise specified.

----